 object_id is missing

-As we know, much of SQL Server's internal mechanisms identify metadata by concepts such as object_id, which don't exist in the INFORMATION_SCHEMA views – they are entirely name-based.
+As we know, much of SQL Server's internal mechanisms identify metadata using surrogate identifiers like object_id, which don't exist in the INFORMATION_SCHEMA views – they are entirely name-based.
 This makes joins much more cumbersome – instead of:

 SELECT /* cols */ FROM sys.tables AS t INNER JOIN sys.columns AS c ON t.[object_id] = c.[object_id];